 - Give your pet a comfortable bed of his own.
 Do not allow him to climb into your bed.
 If you’re into snuggling with your pets on your bed, just make sure you clean it, both for your and your pets’ sakes.

 - Make sure to arrange regular grooming appointments for your pet.
-Without these sessions your pet will only become furrier and will end up shedding in your home.
+Without these sessions, your pet will only become furrier and will end up shedding in your home.

-- When pets get bored or have nothing to keep them occupied, they start gnawing at, scratching and chewing on things.
+- When pets get bored or have nothing to keep them occupied, they start gnawing at, scratching, and chewing on things.
 To combat this, make sure they get sufficient exercise.

-The Pet Hair Nightmare can be Avoided
+The Pet Hair Nightmare on Carpets Can be Avoided

 Are you dreading the clumps of hair that stick to your furnishings and hairballs that hide in all the unreachable places of your home?
 Fear no more!